getlantern/lantern/README.md

 Lantern allows you to give or get access to the internet through other users around the world connected by a peer-to-peer network.

-Lantern is written in Java and runs on modern Mac, Windows, and Ubuntu Linux desktop systems.
+Lantern is written primarily in Java and runs on modern Mac, Windows, and Ubuntu Linux desktop systems.

 ![screenshot](https://www.getlantern.org/static/img/dl-mac_setup.png)